InfinityVM/InfinityVM/clob/README.md

 This CLOB is a PoC and so there are many components that would be interesting to research further.
 A few things:

 1. The CLOB server could potentially give commitments to users when users place orders.
 If this is combined with some kind of slashing mechanism, this could be used to guarantee price-time priority for all users of the CLOB.
-2. Currently, the CLOB posts the entire batch of orders + user signatures on these orders onchain.
-This could be made cheaper if the batch of orders + signatures is posted to some DA layer instead, and only a hash commitment to the batch is posted onchain.
-Need to research how to implement this without sacrificing security.
-3. The current system of requiring users to deposit funds into the CLOB contract sacrifices some composability since these funds are "locked" in the CLOB contract until the user withdraws.
+2. The current system of requiring users to deposit funds into the CLOB contract sacrifices some composability since these funds are "locked" in the CLOB contract until the user withdraws.
 It would be valuable to look into how to improve composability.